 Evangel offers several opportunities for prospective students to experience Evangel’s culture.
-This fall, Evangel is holding visit days every one to two weeks.
-Registration is now open, with the first Friday Visit scheduled for September 20.
+This spring, Evangel is holding group visit days every month, and can prepare customized visit opportunities by request.
+Registration for both options is now open.

-During a typical Friday Visit, prospective students receive a tour of Evangel’s campus, experience a Chapel service, sit in on a class, eat lunch on campus with a student host, meet with a professor from their academic department of interest and meet with their admissions counselor.
+During a typical EU Preview Day, prospective students receive a tour of Evangel’s campus, experience a Chapel service, sit in on a class, eat lunch on campus with a student host, meet with a professor from their academic department of interest and meet with their admissions counselor.
 Parents have the opportunity to sit in on a parent panel that will answer questions they might have.

-“During their time on campus, prospective students get to hang out just as if they are a student on campus,” Mussetter says.
+“During their time on campus, prospective students get to hang out just as if they are a student on campus,” director of undergraduate admissions Josh Cincotta says.

 To introduce prospective students to current students, Evangel has a team of student hosts to guide them through the visit day activities.
 These student hosts also house the students in their residence hall rooms during overnight visits and include them in their evening activities.